Abdulkarim-Uniba/stage/README.md

-the dawn of love to the sunset of fate
+from the dawn of love to the sunset of fate